hkruoft/sysnet/index.md

 {% capture text %}

 A great way to learn about our work is to see how it’s making an impact.
-Browse or search our latest news and announcements.”
+Browse or search our latest news and announcements.

 {%
   include button.html